Xatter/unsubscribe/README.md

 If this code looks like "That's a pretty strange way to do this" I agree!
 This code is optimized around Gmail API call limits and not necessarily the best possible parallel execution.

 Therefore, we group based on the sender of an email and only send 1 unsubscribe per sender, not per-email.

+# What does it do?

+As written, this will find all of the messages that have the `List-Unsubscribe` header and then it will parse that header, following any links or sending unsubscribe emails to that sender.

+It will do this only once per-sender, but it will then delete all the messages from that sender.

+You can optionally include a folder/label and it will do the above for only that folder.